 Some heroin addicts find it much too difficult to return home once they’ve completed inpatient drug treatment programs.
 They might find their neighborhoods to be full of temptations, and they may believe that relapse is simply too tempting to pass by.
 These people might benefit from sober living communities.
 Here, the addict lives with a group of other people who are also recovering from addiction, and the addict follows a strict set of rules that are designed to teach them new, sober habits.

+In a sober living community, the addict is often required to spend free time in community meetings and house meetings, discussing addiction.
 The addict might also be required to clean or perform chores, and hold down a job to contribute to the rent.
 These are all tasks that people must accomplish when they live in the community in order to stay sober, and in a sober living community, the addict can practice these behaviors until they simply become habits.

 These treatment programs may be effective for people with hard-to-treat addiction problems.
 According to the Journal of Substance Use, people who lived in sober living communities tended to achieve significant decreases in drug and alcohol use, and they also tended to hold down jobs as well.
 This is quite an achievement.